Electron $g-2$ corrections from axion dark matter: phenomenology

+where $\left<\right>$ means averaging over the dark matter velocity distribution, with $f_a(q)$ now a velocity dependent function taken from fits of the dark matter velocity distribution.

-To compare with Eq. (\ref{eq:prec}) we need an idea of the value of $|\vec k|$ in the experiment.
-For a static magnetic field $B$ in a penning trap of size $r$, the electron momentum is approximately given by
+To compare with Eq. (\ref{eq:prec}) we need an idea of the value of $v_e$ in the experiment.
+The velocity of the electron in the trap are of the order of $v_e\simeq2.3\times 10^{-4} c$ \cite{Fan:2022eto}.
+As this value is smaller than the dark matter standard average velocity, namely $\sqrt{\left<v_a^2\right>}=270\,\text{km/s}\simeq10^{-3} c$, we neglect the electron velocity contribution.